-- Surficial uranium mineralization discovered by Blue Sky
+- Surficial uranium - vanadium mineralization discovered by Blue Sky

-- A high-chargeability IP anomaly indicates potential for near-surface sandstone-hosted uranium mineralization related to Tertiary fluvial units
+- High-conductivity IP anomalies near surface indicates potential for surficial uranium-vanadium mineralization related to near-surface Tertiary units.

 - Exploration work includes 312 metres of RC drilling, 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.

 The Santa Barbara Property covers an area of over 30,000 hectares.
 The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues through the Anit and Ivana properties to the south, in central Rio Negro Province.
 The property has year-round access through a well-maintained gravel road network, and is in a semi-arid topographical depression area with low rainfall and very low population density.

 The Santa Barbara property was the initial uranium discovery made by Blue Sky in 2007 and provided the impetus for the Company to undertake the initial airborne radiometric survey.
 Uranium mineralization at Santa Barbara is directly related to three parallel airborne radiometric anomalies measuring 11 kilometres, 6.5 kilometres and 5 kilometres in length and up to 1.5 kilometres in width.
 Pitting in the anomalous zones located surficial uranium-vanadium mineralization at depths up to two metres.
 Additional field work included the 2010 detailed airborne survey, radon gas and spectrometer surveys, pit sampling, and auger and rock sampling.
 Several zones of flat-lying near-surface mineralization were delineated with yellow carnotite-bearing mineralization.
 Significant results range from 0.1 to 0.24% U3O8.